 One of the most important things that you can do to reduce the number of “no shows” is to set your expectations early.
 When you let candidates know that your company takes appointments seriously and is unable to reschedule no-show appointments, there is a more serious consequence of not showing up.
 They should always know what’s at stake.

 It’s important to confirm the interview a few times before the interview.
-This gives the candidate a chance to reschedule the appointment if they won’t be able to make it after all.
+This gives the job seekers a chance to reschedule the appointment if they won’t be able to make it after all.
 This includes sending an email confirming the time when the interview is set and a reminder email the day before and/or day of.
-There are some HR management software programs that can automate this process for you.
+There are some HR management software programs that can help with this, like Homebase.

-Try to build relationships with possible new hires before the interview.
+Hiring managers should try to build relationships with possible new hires before the scheduled interview.
 If someone walks into your retail shop or restaurant to ask about potential job openings, ask them open-ended questions to get to know them better.
 They’ll be more invested in not blowing off their interview when they’ve established a relationship with the person hiring them.